-Chemists with little to no experience tend to make between $41110 and $52370 while the more experienced ones make over $97510 per year.
+Chemists with little to no experience tend to make between $43920 and $56290 while the more experienced ones can earn over $103820 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Chemist is to move to a higher paying state like DC.
-Right now, the highest paying states for Chemists are DC, MD, VA, AK and CA.
+One of the easiest ways to increase your salary as a Chemist is to move to a higher paying state like DC.
+Right now, the highest paying states for Chemists are DC, MD, DE, VA and NJ.

-3 other factors that can increase your salary as A Chemist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Chemist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Chemists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Chemists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.